Virtual Learning, Launch & MOCAP

 CSD Virtual Enrollment Process

-For parents/guardians of Students in grades K – 9th grade, we will handle requests from parents of students who want to be considered for virtual learning during the 2021-22 academic year on a case-by-case basis.
+For parents/guardians of CSD students, we will handle requests from parents of students who want to be considered for virtual learning during the 2021-22 academic year on a case-by-case basis.
 Though our preferred instructional method is in person learning, we understand there may be extenuating circumstances.
 We prefer to engage our parents on this topic on an individual basis so that we can truly engage in a conversation with each parent about past learner engagement, academic needs and attendance trends.

 An administrative review, involving building personnel, will help determine if virtual education is the most effective instruction for the student.
 Parents will be notified within ten business days of the receipt of the notice of intent of the district’s decision.
 Our intent includes parent voice as part of the determining factors in this process. (*Students with IEP’s may not fall within this 10 day timeline.)